Adam Lynaugh joined British Steel in 2007 and now works as Quality Manager, Wire Rod. Find out his thoughts on working for our company...

 Having graduated to a permanent position in the business as a technician, I continued to study-part time developing in my department.
 I then went on to work in a variety of areas focusing on raw material and latterly finished product testing including rods, rail and sections working with the product areas to meet product quality standards and customer requirements.

 Since 2017, I’ve been working within the Wire Rod area of the business managing Product Testing and Certification as well as the Quality Management System.
-I’m responsible for maintaining and improving compliance to ISO 9001 and developing our credentials in the automotive market, with the business achieving approval to the industry standard (IATF 16949) in June 2019.
+I’m responsible for maintaining and improving compliance to ISO 9001 and developing our credentials in the automotive market, with the business achieving approval to the industry standard (IATF 16949) in June 2019 and successfully passing its surveillance audit in March 2021.
 I have also worked with various functions and areas across the Rod Mill on numerous improvement projects as part of the business focus on continuous improvement, as we constantly look to develop the business and its products.
 Our improvement methodology is based on a lean six sigma approach and, working as a black belt, I'm proud to help our business move forward.

 Throughout my journey with the business, I have been fortunate enough to complete 9 years of part-time study focused on Material Engineering completing HNC, FdEng, BEng and MSc.